 Another traditional Christmas treat is gingerbread.
 With a long history dating back to the Ancient Greeks and Egyptians who used a type of gingerbread for ceremonial purposes, it arrived in Europe in the 11th century when crusaders brought it back from the Middle East.
 Initially so expensive it could only be used by royalty and the aristocracy; in time it became more affordable, and gingerbread caught on throughout society.

-This easy recipe makes enough for two loaves.
+Our easy recipe*, makes enough for two loaves.
 As it keeps so well in an airtight container this is a wonderful thing to have in the cupboard ready for any unexpected visitors.
 Easy to make, with minimum equipment, all you need are two 23cm loaf tins, and a good mixing spoon!

 Another luxury Christmas foodstuff that originates in the Middle East is almonds.
 The almond tree has been cultivated in Iran and other countries in the Middle East and Western Asia for over 6000 years.
 Like ginger it made its way to Europe via Greece.
 Almonds were particularly popular in the Middle Ages and often presented as a gift.